bbatsov/batsov.com/_posts/2011-11-30-the-ultimate-collection-of-emacs-resources.md

 bit hard to sift through all the crap there and extract only the really valuable bits of information.
-The amount of wisdom collected on the wiki is impressive never-the-less and every experienced Emacs user should browse it numerous categories for tips and tricks.
+The amount of wisdom collected on the wiki is impressive never-the-less and every experienced Emacs user should browse its numerous categories for tips and tricks.

 Perhaps surprising for some - the Emacs Wiki is housing a huge collection of Emacs Lisp source files as well.
-I have a personal appeal to all the people using the wiki to house their Emacs Lisp projects - "For the love of God - use [GitHub](http://github.com)!".
+I have a personal appeal to all the people using the wiki to house their Emacs Lisp projects - "For the love of God, use [GitHub](http://github.com)!".

 #### The Emacs Manual